pboerma/Portfolio/README.md

 # Updated portfolio!

-For this assingnment we are responsible for updating our profile with details of both our profesional work and work from coding
+For this assingnment we are responsible for updating our profile with a page that is created with react that is broken down into multiple components

 # Content